Skip to main content

 • “What a great game, from the aesthetics to the music, to the overall gameplay, this is just a good time.”

-• “Fun rogue-like game reminds me of using a modular synth.
-I like the improvements the developer has made as it's harder to make unlimited builds.
-I really hope for more classes, enemies, and maybe even more music in the future.
-Worth the price for a game I got under $10.”
+• “Fun rogue-like game reminds me of using a modular synth, like the improvements the dev has made as it's harder to make unlimited builds.
+I really hope for more classes, enemies, and maybe even music in the future, but it's worth the price for a game I got under $10.”

 • “I think it also needs some more hype music.”